fedora-python/pyp2rpm/README.md

     Convert PyPI package to RPM specfile or SRPM.

-    arguments:
+  Arguments:
     PACKAGE             Provide PyPI name of the package or path to compressed source file.

-    optional arguments:
-      -h, --help          show this help message and exit -v VERSION          Version of the package to download (ignored for local files).
+  Options:
-      -d SAVE_DIR         Where to save the package file (default: "~/rpmbuild") -r RPM_NAME         Name of rpm package (overrides calculated name) -t TEMPLATE         Template file (jinja2 format) to render (default: "fedora").
+    -t TEMPLATE             Template file (jinja2 format) to render (default:
-                          Search order is 1) filesystem, 2) default templates.
+                            "fedora").Search order is 1) filesystem, 2) default
+                            templates.
-      -o DISTRO           Default distro whose conversion rules to use (default: "fedora").
-Default templates have their rules associated and ignore this.
+    -o [fedora|mageia|pld]  Default distro whose conversion rules to use (default:"fedora").Default templates have their
+                            rules associated and ignore this.
     -b BASE_PYTHON          Base Python version to package for (default: "2").
-      -p PYTHON_VERSIONS  Additional Python versions to include in the specfile (e.g -p3 for %{?with_python3}).
-Can be specified multiple times (default: "3").
-Specify additional version or use -b explicitly to disable default.
+    -p PYTHON_VERSIONS      Additional Python versions to include in the specfile (e.g -p3 for %{?with_python3}).Can be
+                            specified multiple times (default: "3").
+Specify
+                            additional version or use -b explicitly to disable default.
+    -s                      Spec file ~/rpmbuild/SPECS/python-package_name.spec
+                            will be created (default: prints spec file to stdout).
     --srpm                  When used pyp2rpm will produce srpm instead of printing specfile into stdout.
     --proxy PROXY           Specify proxy in the form proxy.server:port.
+    -r RPM_NAME             Name of rpm package (overrides calculated name).
+    -d SAVE_PATH            Specify where to save package file, specfile and generated SRPM (default: "/home/mcyprian/rpmbuild").
+    -v VERSION              Version of the package to download (ignored for local files).
-      --venv / --no-venv  Enable / disable metadata extraction from virtualenv
+    --venv / --no-venv      Enable / disable metadata extraction from virtualenv (default: enabled).
+    --autonc / --no-autonc  Enable / disable using automatic provides with a standardized name in dependencies declaration
+                            (default: disabled).
+    --sclize                Convert tags and macro definitions to SCL-style using `spec2scl` module.
+NOTE: SCL related options can be provided alongside this option.
+    -h, --help              Show this message and exit.

+  SCL related options:
+    --no-meta-runtime-dep       Don't add the runtime dependency on the scl runtime package.
+    --no-meta-buildtime-dep     Don't add the buildtime dependency on the scl runtime package.
+    --skip-functions FUNCTIONS  Comma separated list of transformer functions to skip.
+    --no-deps-convert           Don't convert dependency tags (mutually
+                                exclusive with --list-file).
+    --list-file FILE_NAME       List of the packages/provides, that will be in the SCL (to convert Requires/BuildRequires
+                                properly).
+Lines in the file are in form of "pkg-name %%{?custom_prefix}", where the prefix
+                                part is optional.

 To run the unit tests, cd into the checked out directory and run: